pletfix/docs/en/plugins.md

 </div>

+> <i class="fa fa-info fa-2x" aria-hidden="true"></i>
+> **Definition of a term:** What exactly is the name of the plugin?
+>
+> The name of the plug-in is the name of the package without a vendor, and if present, without "pletfix-" as prefix
+> and "-plugin" as suffix.

 <a name="configuration"></a>
 ### 1. Configuration

-If available and if not already done, the configuration file of the plugin is copied to the `config` directory under the name of the plugin, e.g. `config/hello.php` for our` Hello` plugin.
+If available and if not already done, the configuration file of the plugin is copied to the `config` directory under the name of the plugin, e.g. `config/hello.php` for our `Hello` plugin.

 <pre class="tree">
 |-myapp/